-- To adjust gain in Color-mode and B-mode, tap Gain, and move the slider up and down. - To adjust near and far gain, tap TGC, and move the sliders left and right.
+- To adjust gain in Color-mode and B-mode, tap Gain, and swipe up or down to adjust the gain in one motion. - To adjust near and far gain, tap TGC, and move the sliders left and right.
 Notice the gain values automatically update as you adjust the sliders.